brunokoga/Montevideo/ultimateMagic_dir/spells/enviousUrge.md

 **Range** medium (100 ft. + 10 ft./level)

-**Targets** one creature/level, no two of which can be more than 30 ft. apart
+**Targets** one creatur_dir/level, no two of which can be more than 30 ft. apart

-**Duration** 1 roun_dir/level
+**Duration** 1 round/level

 **Saving Throw** Will negates; **Spell Resistance** yes

 You fill creatures with feelings of seething envy.
-Affected targets turn upon the nearest creature (whether an ally or enemy) and attempt to disarm it of a valuable weapon, steal something it is holding, or grapple it and strip it of something it prizes (your choice.
+Affected targets turn upon the nearest creature (whether an ally or enemy) and attempt to disarm it of a valuable weapon, steal something it is holding, or grapple it and strip it of something it prizes (your choice).
 Affected targets can attempt a new Will save each round as a free action to end this effect.